szge/riothack/experiments/mcp/notes.md

 - build an MCP server (similar to OP.GG) that supplies missing but crucial information
 - need to build a database of sound fundamental advice for what new players should focus on
 - `uv run mcp install server.py`
+- the function docstrings actually matter since they're fed to the agent.
+- it appears that MCP doesn't like f-strings for docstrings and the agent doesn't read them properly.

 features:
 - supplies sound fundamental advice for improving